RISC-V-AI/HORNET/HornetRISC-V_AI/source/README.txt

 ## Hardware & Clock Constraints

-To ensure stable operation and meet timing, the RISC-V processor clock must be set to **10 MHz**.
+To ensure stable operation and meet timing, the RISC-V processor clock is set to be 10 MHz.

-The design **must** operate under a 20 MHz clock frequency to avoid timing failures.
+The design **must** operate in either 10MHz or 20MHz clock frequency to avoid timing failures.

 ---------------------------------